Albert R.N.: Historical background

 Worsley made a new "Albert" for use in the film.
 Senior Commissioned Gunner (TAS) Lieutenant John William Goble RN aided Worsley in the development of "Albert" in the POW camp, Marlag O and acted as technical adviser for the film.
-Worsely made a third "Albert" for the retrospective exhibition of his work held in Brighton College's Burstow Gallery.
+Worsley made a third "Albert" for the retrospective exhibition of his work held in Brighton College's Burstow Gallery.
 After the show, it was donated to the Royal Naval Museum Portsmouth.
 Guy Morgan and Edward Sammis, who were British POWs, wrote a play based on the story on which this film was based.
 This was subsequently adapted into a screenplay.

 Production

 The film was first planned as a project for Romulus Productions and star Sonny Tufts (as an American film star), Trevor Howard, Anton Walbrook and Ralph Richardson.
 Jack Warner and Anthony Steel were both leased to producer Daniel Angel by the Rank Organisation.
 Both had previously appeared in POW movies, The Captive Heart (1946) and The Wooden Horse (1950) respectively, and had just made Emergency Call together.
 Steel frequently made war films in support of an older British actor.
 A POW camp was built on Headley Heath.
 At one stage the film was going to be called The Spare Man.